apache/incubator-kie-tools/packages/kie-sandbox-accelerator-quarkus/DEV.md

 # @kie-tools/kie-sandbox-accelerator-quarkus (dev)

-Developing this packages requires you to actually run KIE Sandbox (`../online-editor`), so you can see it being applied on top of a new Workpsace in there.
+Developing this packages requires you to actually run KIE Sandbox (`../online-editor`), so you can see it being applied on top of a new Workspace in there.
 Follow the development instructions on KIE Sandbox directly and rebuild this package after you make changes to it.